Skip to content

 Kerise is a neurodivergent entrepreneur, full-time Carer, home-educating mum, and advocate for inclusion and accessibility.

-Over the years, Kerise has been involved in fundraising as much as sharing her stories with organisations including the National Autistic Society with a Christmas story back in 2021 another around autistic burnout with Your Autism Magazine and her journey through misdiagnosis and finding her identity with Hull & East Yorkshire Mind.
+Formerly, her background includes support work, lived experience advocacy, fundraising, community connection and sharing her story through organisations and publications including the National Autistic Society with a Christmas story back in 2021 another around autistic burnout with Your Autism Magazine and her journey through misdiagnosis and finding her identity with Hull & East Yorkshire Mind.

 Daniel Myers